Next-generation risk management for

 Deloitte & Touche

-Cyber Manager in Deloitte’s Risk & Financial Advisory practice with over 11 years of experience in Information Technology Risk Advisory and Management Consulting.
+Cyber Manager in Deloitte’s Risk & Financial Advisory practice with over 11 years of experience in Information Technology Risk Advisory and Consulting.

 Highly skilled leader in audit, Sarbanes-Oxley programme design and implementation, governance and risk management, financial reporting, and controlling.